gvwilson/fiction/iffy/index.md

 he continued in response to Iffy's questioning look.
-"Someone started a rumor that the colder the core was, the less likely it was to go rogue, so everyone cranked their thermostats down as far as they'd go and then forgot they'd done it.
+"Someone started a rumor that the colder the core was, the less likely it was to go rogue, so everyone cranked the nitrogen down almost to the icing point and then forgot they'd done it.
 Have you tried putting a twist coil inside the housing to rebalance the thermal bleed?"